 - In addition to the program requirements listed below, students must satisfy the University degree requirements (see p.
-15). - IESS 3634H, IESS 4630H, INDG 4050H, and an Indigenous language course are recommended for the degree. - There is no option to pursue a joint-major in Indigenous Environmental Studies/Science and Indigenous Studies or a joint-major in Indigenous Environmental Studies/Science and Environmental & Resource Science/Studies.
+15). - IESS 3634H, IESS 4630H, INDG 4050H, and an Indigenous language course are recommended for the degree.

 The single-major Honours program.
 20.0 credits including the following 10.5 credits: